r-obert/xpool.rb/README.md

 2.

 The `#schedule` method returns an `ZPool::Process` object that you can interact
 with.
-It represents the process chosen to execute your job.
+It represents the process chosen to run your job.

 ```ruby
 class Job